coostdocs/codoc/content/en/co/json.md

 int64 as_int64() const;
 ```

 - Get value of integer type.
-Return 0 if the Json calling these methods is not integer type.
+- For bool, double or string types, the result is automatically converted to an integer.
+- For other non-integer types, 0 is returned.